ludeschersoftware/JUtils/README.md

-A lightweight utility package for JavaScript and TypeScript — starting with a unique hash generator and ready to grow into your go-to toolbox.
+A lightweight utility package for JavaScript and TypeScript — starting with a unique hash generator and growing into your go-to toolbox.

 Built with clarity and modularity in mind, this package is perfect for developers who want clean, reusable functions without the clutter.